Chris Tierney (ice hockey)

-Chris Tierney (born July 1, 1994) is a Canadian professional ice hockey centre who currently plays for HC Ambrì-Piotta in the National League (NL).
+Chris Tierney (born July 1, 1994) is a Canadian professional ice hockey centre who currently plays for HC Dinamo Minsk in the Kontinental Hockey League (KHL).
 He was selected in the second round, 55th overall, by the San Jose Sharks in the 2012 NHL entry draft.
 Tierney has also previously played for the New Jersey Devils, Florida Panthers, Montreal Canadiens and Ottawa Senators.

 Playing career

 Junior

 Tierney was selected by the London Knights in the first round, 19th overall in the Ontario Hockey League's (OHL) 2010 priority selection draft.
 Tierney began his major junior career during the 2010–11 season with the Knights, scoring 11 points in 47 games.
 In his second season, Tierney played on a line with Josh Anderson and Bo Horvat, scoring 11 goals and 34 points in 65 games.
 The Knights won the OHL's 2012 J. Ross Robertson Cup.
 They went on to play in the 2012 Memorial Cup, but were defeated in the final 2–1 by the Shawinigan Cataractes.

 During the 2012–13 season, the Knights won the J. Ross Robertson Cup for a second time.
 Tierney finished the playoffs with 21 points in 21 games.
 The Knights lost in the semi-finals to the Portland Winterhawks during the Memorial Cup.
 Tierney concluded his major junior career during the 2013–14 season.
 In his final year with the Knights, he was named captain.
 The Knights made a third consecutive trip to the Memorial Cup, this time as hosts.
 The Knights finished last in the tournament.
 He finished his Knights' career with 191 points in 247 games.